1958 Stanley Cup Final

 The 1958 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1957–58 season, and the culmination of the 1958 Stanley Cup playoffs.
 It was contested between the two-time defending champion Montreal Canadiens and the Boston Bruins in a rematch of the 1957 Finals.
 The Canadiens, who were appearing in the Finals for the eighth consecutive year, defeated the Bruins in six games for their third straight Cup victory and tenth in the team's history.
 The Canadiens became the second team in NHL history to three-peat as Stanley Cup champions, joining their archrival Toronto Maple Leafs.

 Paths to the Finals

 Montreal defeated the Detroit Red Wings 4–0, and Boston defeated the New York Rangers 4–2, to reach the Finals.

 Game summaries

-Montreal captain Maurice "Rocket" Richard led the playoff goal-scoring race with 11.
+Montreal captain Maurice Richard led the playoff goal-scoring race with 11.
 In Game 5, he notched his sixth career playoff overtime goal (three of which occurred in this and previous Stanley Cup Finals).

+Game one

+Bernie Geoffrion scored a power-play goal in the first period to open the scoring in game one, but Allan Stanley scored on a power-play to tie the game.
+Dickie Moore would score the game winning goal on a power-play with 6:04 remaining in the second, and Jacques Plante would perform well, making 28 saves, and the Canadiens won the game by a score of 2–1 to take a 1–0 series lead.